michelejl/QmZ3XBnlsDdbTh9d/README.md

 Evaluate model performance based on F1 score, the higher the better.

+We got a F1-score of 99%.

 Bonus(es):

 Predict if a given sequence of images contains an action of flipping.

+The overall test accuracy for the sequences of images was found to be 80%.

+Conclusion

+In this project, we've successfully trained a conventional CNN model achieving a 99% accuracy in distinguishing between flipped and non-flipped images, and an 80% accuracy in categorizing sequences of images.
+The insights gained from image and video analyses conducted in this project hold significant relevance across a wide range of image classification tasks, offering valuable contributions to various domains requiring such classification capabilities.